Connect with others who understand.

 Surgery

-Surgery may be as noninvasive as implanting a small device called InterStim Therapy that can stimulate the nerves to control bladder movements.
-Surgery for bladder spasms can also include permanent catheterization, the expansion of the bladder, and other major procedures.
+Surgery may be as minimally invasive as implanting a small device called InterStim Therapy, which can stimulate the nerves to help control bladder movements.
+Surgery for bladder spasms can also include permanent catheterization, expansion of the bladder, and other major procedures.

 Talk to Your Doctor

-Bladder problems can affect your quality of life.
-If you are living with bladder spasms, think about expanding your medical network to a urologist, gynecologist, and pelvic floor therapist.
+Bladder problems with MS can affect your quality of life.
+If you’re living with bladder spasms, think about expanding your medical network to include a urologist, gynecologist, and pelvic floor therapist.
 There are many treatment options available to manage this frustrating, yet common, symptom of MS.

 A MyMSTeam Member